rileyle/UCGretina/README.md

 ## Compile and install ##

 ***This branch has not been extensively tested.
-The code compiles, and the examples run with geant4.11.1.2.***
+The code compiles with geant4-v11.2.0 and runs the examples with the exception of UCGretina_Pol.
+The polarized electromagnetic physics does not appear to be functional.***

-Install version [Geant4.11.1.2 of the Geant4 libraries](https://geant4.web.cern.ch/download/all).
+Install version [Geant4.11.2.0 of the Geant4 libraries](https://geant4.web.cern.ch/download/all).
 You will need the data files for low energy electromagnetic processes, photon evaporation, and radioactive decay.

 The model of the GRETINA scanning table uses version 2.0.3 of the external [CADMesh](https://github.com/christopherpoole/cadmesh) package.